-In the high tide and low tide chart, we can see that the first high tide was at 3:05 am and the next high tide at 3:39 pm.
-The first low tide was at 9:14 am and the next low tide will be at 9:14 pm.
+In the high tide and low tide chart, we can see that the first low tide was at 4:47 am and the next low tide will be at 5:00 pm.
+The first high tide will be at 10:55 am and the next high tide at 11:26 pm.

-The lunar phase is a Waning Crescent.
-Today we had 13 hours and 27 minutes of sun.
-The solar transit was at 1:12 pm and the length of time the moon will be visible will be 14 hours and 30 minutes.
+The lunar phase is a Waning Gibbous.
+Today we have 14 hours and 0 minutes of sun.
+The solar transit is at 1:15 pm and the length of time the moon will be visible will be 12 hours and 29 minutes.

-The tidal coefficient today is 49, a low value, which means that the range (difference between high tide and low tide) will be lower than on other occasions and the currents will also be small.
-At noon the tidal coefficient increases to 53 to end the day with a tidal coefficient of 57.
-The tide heights today are 1.3 ft, 0.3 ft, 1.0 ft and 0.3 ft.
+The tidal coefficient today is 76, a high value and therefore the range of tides and currents will also be high.
+At noon the tidal coefficient drops to 70 to end the day with a tidal coefficient of 64.
+The tide heights today are 0.0 ft, 1.3 ft, 0.0 ft and 1.3 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for Clifton Beach (Smith Point) which is of 1.6 ft and a minimum height of -0.3 ft.

-The solunar fishing calendar in Clifton Beach (Smith Point) tells us that today is an average day for fishing, the fish activity forecast is average.
+The solunar fishing calendar in Clifton Beach (Smith Point) tells us that today is a good day for fishing, the fish activity forecast is high.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Clifton Beach (Smith Point).
 The times are generated in local time in Maryland and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: